cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

         .. method:: replace(target, replacement, firstMatchOnly=False, allTargetSites=True)

             Given a `target` object, replace all references of that object with references to the supplied `replacement` object.
-If `allTargetSites` is True, all sites that have a reference for the relacement will be similarly changed.
+If `allTargetSites` is True (as it is by default), all sites that have a reference for the replacement will be similarly changed.
 This is useful altering both a flat and nested representation.

         .. method:: setupPickleScaffold()